 To understand the reason why Rajapaksa’s growing political presence has quickly caused global backlash, we should analyze Sri Lanka’s past.
 Rajapaksa’s presidency, which ran from 2005 until his defeat in 2015, decisively ended the Sri Lankan Civil War in 2009.
 A war which was caused by an insurgent group in 1983, the Liberation Tigers of Tamil Eelam, that sought to overthrow the government, and create an independent Tamil state.
 While the conflict came to an end under Rajapaksa’s jurisdiction, it was also by his order that the Sri Lankan military attacked civilians, hospitals, and schools, while executing prisoners and interning thousands of Tamils.
 In fact, Tamils and other marginalized groups with links to the Tigers were essentially bullied out of existence thanks to his rule.

-It is understandable therefore that the international community fears Sri Lanka’s future as the prospect of a man who committed such blatant, and atrocious war crimes returning to power approaches.
+It is understandable that the international community fears Sri Lanka’s future as the man, who committed such blatant and atrocious war crimes, slowly returs to power.
 However, once Rajapaksa returns to office, it is unacceptable to throw out constitutional due process and close the legislative branch in order to block the people’s vote.

 Despite the questions arising around Sirisena’s right to rule, the Guardian notes that making Rajapaksa a central figure of authority once again might reverse all of the progress made in transitional justice and accountability since the civil war ended.